richiebono/orders/README.md

 `$ sudo apt-get install helm`

-Execute the command to provisioning the environment:
+Execute the command to provision the environment:

 `$ sh ./provisioning-local.sh`